Doycie/GraphicsPracticum3/Readme.txt

 5910137 Cody Arets
 5937949 Faris van Hien

+Controls:
   Control the camera with WASD and rotate it with the arrow keys, to switch scenes press the number keys.
+  Turning on chromatic abberation can be done with C to turn it off use F.
+  Turning on vignetting can be done with V to turn if off use G

+Features:
   Besides the required features several extras have been addded:
 	-Support for multiple scenes, switch between scenes by pressing the number keys in the application.
 	-The lights are dynamic and can be added easily.
 They are defined in C# and pushed to the shader.
 	-Cube mapping has been added.
 See the skybox which is rendered in 2 scenes.